nanolith/secret_santa/README.md

 Secret Santa App
 ================

+**On Hiatus**

+This project has been temporarily suspended until next year.

 The Secret Santa App is written in a combination of Haskell (assignment client and web server) and Javascript (front-end).
 This app manages a Secret Santa campaign, in which people are randomly assigned a person to give a gift.